jtdaugherty/brick/docs/guide.rst

 Handling Form Events
 --------------------

-Handling form events is easy: we just call ``Brick.Forms.handleFormEvent`` with the ``BrickEvent`` and the ``Form``.
+Handling form events is easy: we just use ``zoom`` to call ``Brick.Forms.handleFormEvent`` with the ``BrickEvent`` and a lens to access the ``Form`` in the application state.
 This automatically dispatches input events to the currently-focused input field, and it also manages focus changes with ``Tab`` and ``Shift-Tab`` keybindings.
 (For details on all of its behaviors, see the Haddock documentation for ``handleFormEvent``.)
 It's still up to the application to decide when events should go to the form in the first place.

 Since the form field handlers take ``BrickEvent`` values, that means that custom fields could even handle application-specific events (of the